Weekly Market Review – January 25, 2025

 Natural Gas

-At all major pricing locations this report week, natural gas spot prices fell.
-Price declines range from $2.83 at the Waha hub in West Texas to $0.01 at the Eastern Gas South.
-Regarding the international natural gas futures, price changes were mixed during the report week.
-The weekly average front-month futures prices for liquefied natural gas (LNG) cargoes in East Asia were unchanged this week at $13.90/MMBtu.
-Natural gas futures for delivery at the Title Transfer Facility in the Netherlands, the most liquid natural gas market in Europe, decreased by $0.28 to a weekly average of $12.32/MMBtu.
-In the week last year corresponding to this report week, (from August 23 to August 30, 2023), the prices were $13.33/MMBtu in East Asia and $11.22/MMBtu at the TTF.
+International natural gas futures prices rose this report week.
+The weekly average front-month futures prices for liquefied natural gas (LNG) cargoes in East Asia increased by $0.63 to a weekly average of $14.17/MMBtu.
+Natural gas futures for delivery at the Title Transfer Facility (TTF) in the Netherlands, the most liquid natural gas market in Europe, increased by $0.90 to a weekly average of $14.38/MMBtu.
+In the week last year corresponding to this report week (beginning November 15 and ending November 22, 2023), the prices were $16.83/MMBtu in East Asia and $14.41/MMBtu at the TTF.

 World Markets